nuprl/retic_performance/gm-pepm-2018/talk/README.md

 Clearly tag soundness is a weaker theorem.
 It is less clear why you would want such a theorem, especially given a choice between type soundness and tag soundness.
-The reason is performance, it lies in the choice of reduction relation.
-ANIMATION You might have a very efficient reduction relation for which you can prove      SLIDE tag soundness, but not type soundness.

-In other words, the performance cost of tag soundness is lower.
-Lets go into detail.
+The reason is performance, to illustrate we need to focus on the reduction relation that so far we've glossed over.

+Suppose instead of one true reduction relation you have two arrows where one is more efficient than the other (so of course the faster one is better), and suppose you don't know how to prove type soundness for the efficient reduction relation.
+In this case tag soundness lets you trade speed for safety.

+At this point I should point out that the static type checking for type soundness and tag soundness can be the same.
+You can use the same static type checker for each;
+ moving to tag soundness just affects the quality of runtime errors and your ability to use types to reason about behavior.

+Next: I want to go into detail about how this scenario can come about.
+To do that I need to explain what I mean by the performance cost of soundness.

-#### Cost of soundness
+#### Performance cost of soundness

 So the cost I have in mind comes about when a statically typed program interacts, at runtime, with some thing that is outside the domain of the static type checker.
+Here "e-tau" is a statically typed program and the question-mark represents an external source of values.

-Gradual typing is a perfect example: you often have the case where a statically typed expression receives a dynamically typed value as input.
+Gradual typing is a perfect example of this kind of interaction.
+A statically typed expression might receive a dynamically typed value at runtime.

-But this "outside world" problem comes up in many statically typed languages.
+But this "outside world" problem is not unique to gradually typed languages, it affects almost any language with a notion of type soundness.

 For example, if the language includes a function `read` that accepts keyboard input from a user, the user acts an un-checked source of data.
-Similarly, if we deserialize a value from a file or a port, that's another un-checked source of data.
+Similarly, if the language has a function for de-serializing a value from a file or a port, that byte stream is most likely an un-checked source of values.
-Another example, of course, is calls through a foreign function interface, and also calls to the runtime system fall under this category.
+Another example, of course, is calls through a foreign function interface, and this includes calls to the runtime system.
 When you invoke a primitive operation, like addition, you're interacting with a low-level language and hoping that it returns a well-typed value.